brunorijsman/cascade-python/README.rst

 cascade-python
 **************

-This Github project has been superseded by Github project [Cascade-CPP](https://github.com/brunorijsman/cascade-cpp), which is a port of the Python code in this repository to C++.
+This Github project has been superseded by Github project `cascadecpp`_, which is a port of the Python code in this repository to C++.
 The
 C++ code runs about 100x faster because C++ is faster than Python but mostly because the C++ code has been much more heavily optimized.
 Also, the C++ code is more reliable because it has been more carefully debugged.
 I recommend that you read the documentation in the link below